Drishya21119/TextCNN/TextCNN-main/TextCNN.md

  CNN-static | 43.66 |
  CNN-trainable | 50.05 |
  CNN-binary-trainable | 49.48 |
+ Logistic Regression | 54.3 |
+ Naive Bayes | 48 |

+ Yoon Kim accuracies are higher as compared to above as the number of epochs and other parameters used may differ.
  This was the basic implementation and results for Text Classification using CNN.

 ### NNI — An AutoML Toolkit